cvc5/cvc5/docs/proofs/proofs.rst

 Proof production
 ================

-cvc5 produces proofs in an internal proof reflecting faithfully reflecting its reasoning.
+cvc5 produces proofs in an internal proof calculus that faithfully reflects its reasoning.
 Here is a comprehensive description of the :doc:`proof rules
 <proof_rules>`.